 Parent PLUS Loan: What are the eligibility requirements?

-You must be the biological or adoptive parent (or, in some cases, the stepparent) of the student for whom you are borrowing.
-Your child must be a dependent student who is enrolled at least half-time at a school that participates in the Direct Loan Program.
-Generally, your child is considered dependent if he or she is under 24 years of age, has no dependents, and is not married, a veteran, a graduate or professional-degree student, or a ward of the court.
+- be the biological or adoptive parent (or, in some cases, the stepparent) of a dependent undergraduate student enrolled at least half-time at an eligible school.
+Generally, the student is considered dependent if he or she is under 24 years of age, has no dependents, and is not married, a veteran, a graduate or professional degree student, or a ward of the court.

-You cannot have an adverse credit history (a credit check will be done).
-In addition, you and your child must be U.S. citizens or eligible non-citizens, must not be in default on any federal education loans or owe an over-payment on a federal education grant, and must meet other general eligibility requirements for the Federal Student Aid programs.
+- not be in default on any federal education loans or owe an overpayment on a federal education grant, and must meet other general eligibility requirements for the Federal Student Aid programs;

 How much can a parent borrow?

-There are no set limits for Parent PLUS Loans, but you may not borrow more than the cost of education minus any other financial aid received, such as a Direct Subsidized or Unsubsidized Loan.
-The Office of Financial Aid will help determine the actual amount you may borrow.
+The maximum PLUS loan amount a parent can borrow is the cost of attendance at the school minus any other financial aid assistance received by the student.
+The Office of Financial Aid will help determine the actual amount a parent may borrow.

 How to Apply for a Parent PLUS Loan

 Step 2.
-Determine the amount of loan debt you can afford.
-Use the Parent Loan Repayment Calculator to determine how much your loans will cost and what your monthly repayment amount will be.
+Determine the amount of loan debt the parent can afford.
+Use the Parent Loan Repayment Calculator to determine how much the loans will cost and what the monthly repayment amount will be.